 Subsequently I began my habilitation thesis in philosophy on the topic of transnational democratic education and worked as postdoctoral research and teaching fellow of Prof. R. Forst’s Leibniz-prize research group in Frankfurt, the Centre for Ethics at the University of Toronto in 2014/15, and the Hoover Chair for Economic and Social Ethics at the Catholic University of Louvain in 2017.
 In 2013 and 2017 I have received grants from the German Research Association (DFG) to re-launch the journal Global Justice: Theory Practice Rhetoric.
 In 2018 I submitted my thesis at the Goethe University in Frankfurt, which was published with Routledge as Democratic Education in a Globalized World in 2019.

-Since 2018 I am an Assistant Professor in the Department of History and Politics at the American University of Paris (AUP), where I am also a Fellow of the Center for Critical Democracy Studies and serve on the Global Liberal Arts Core Curriculum committee.
+Since 2018 I am an Assistant and since 2022 an Associate Professor in the Department of History and Politics at the American University of Paris (AUP), where I am also a Fellow of the Center for Critical Democracy Studies and coordinate the Philosophy Program.
 At AUP I teach both historically and systematically oriented courses in ethics, political philosophy, democratic theory, and formal logic.